Air Cargo Digitalization Trends in the Global Freight Forwarding

 An interconnected network of air cargo information will facilitate data exchange processes via blockchain.
-Airlines and technological startups are trying to exploit its potential, but there are no fully implemented solutions on air transport market till now.
+Airlines and technological startups are trying to exploit its potential, but there are no fully implemented solutions in the air transport market till now.

-Lufthansa Group has also made a contactless instrument for passengers to report them about delayed baggage in mobile application.
+Lufthansa Group has also made a contactless instrument for passengers to report delayed baggage in the mobile application.
 This network saves the airline on average 10 dollars for every mishandled bag.

 Korean Air plans to create a revenue management system solution with a mobile application.
-The framework of functions (reservation, sales, terminal operations, cargo revenue accounting) will be combined in one integrated system.
+The framework of functions (reservation, sales, terminal operations, cargo revenue accounting) will be combined into one integrated system.

-Middle East Airlines has implemented a complete set of business needs in a cloud-based platform via customisable monitoring function, embracing booking, pricing, cargo operations, warehouse and ULD management, accounting.
+Middle East Airlines has implemented a complete set of business needs in a cloud-based platform via a customizable monitoring function, embracing booking, pricing, cargo operations, warehouse, ULD management, and accounting.

-Development of the unit load devices (ULDs) are considered as the signs of progress in air cargo digitalisation.
+Development of the unit load devices (ULDs) is considered a sign of progress in air cargo digitalization.

-Unilode Aviation Solutions has devoted its efforts to manage ULD information.
-A system with an existing mobile application, shows data about ULDs condition in real time with access to customers and ground handlers.
-Bluetooth tracking tags are already switched-on in their structure to take data through a global reader infrastructure.
+Unilode Aviation Solutions has devoted its efforts to managing ULD information.
+A system with an existing mobile application shows data about ULD conditions in real-time with access to customers and ground handlers.
+Bluetooth tracking tags are already switched on in their structure to take data through a global reader infrastructure.

-Majority of airlines are paying attention to transformational initiatives and air freight forwarding IT solutions, which help increase agility and offer a better service for their passengers and cargo customers.
-Coreteka, as the innovations partner to leading companies, aspires to operate with the latest trends in global air freight forwarding industry, implementing digital innovations in the processes of customer visibility, booking and quotation platforms.
+The majority of airlines are paying attention to transformational initiatives and air freight forwarding IT solutions, which help increase agility and offer a better service for their passengers and cargo customers.
+Coreteka, as the innovations partner to leading companies, aspires to operate with the latest trends in the global air freight forwarding industry, implementing digital innovations in the processes of customer visibility, booking, and quotation platforms.

-How inventory management software helps with vaccination?
-Read in the article.
+How does inventory management software help with vaccination?
+Read the article.